ni/webvi-examples/Readme.md

 [![Connect WebVI to WebSocket Echo Server](https://img.shields.io/badge/Details-Demo_Link-green.svg)](https://ni.github.io/webvi-examples/ConnectWebVIToWebSocketEchoServer/Builds/WebApp_Web%20Server/Main.html)
 [![Connect WebVI to WebSocket Echo Server](https://img.shields.io/badge/Details-README_Link-orange.svg)](https://github.com/ni/webvi-examples/tree/master/ConnectWebVIToWebSocketEchoServer)

-This example uses the JavaScript Library Interface (JSLI) to connect to the WebSocket Echo Server hosted by websocket.org.
+This example uses the WebSockets API in LabVIEW Web Module to connect to the WebSocket Echo Server hosted by websocket.org.
 The WebVI connects to the server, sends a message, and receives the same message from the server.
-The WebSocket functions use an external JavaScript file to implement their functionality.

-On the diagram, this WebVI uses JSLI VIs to open a connection to the echo server, send messages, read received messages, close the connection and log debug information to the browser console.
+On the diagram, this WebVI uses the WebSocket API to open a connection to the echo server, send messages, read received messages, and close the connection.
 The WebVI also formats sent and received strings to display on the Messages indicator.

 ![Screenshot of Demo](https://ni.github.io/webvi-examples/ConnectWebVIToWebSocketEchoServer/Screenshot.gif)